deepakjnv880/old-personal-website/README.md

-# old-personal-website
-This is my old personal website files.
-New one is hosted at https://deepakjnv880.github.io/ .
+This is my old personal mobile website.